Tech-Practice-Projects/express-tutorial/02_NodePackageManager/README.md

-#Quick Commands and Tips
+Quick Commands and Tips
 1. "npm list" list all node-modules and their version.
 2. "npm list --depth=0" list version of dependencies mention in just your package.json file.
 3. "npm list <package_name>" list version of the given package_name.

 Notes:
+- npmjs.com good place to look for interesting packages.
-1. The lecture uses npm version 5.5.1 and for the sake of similarity the same version is installed for this project.
+- The lecture uses npm version 5.5.1 and for the sake of similarity the same version is installed for this project.
 My npm version was higher so I used "npm i npm@5.5.1" within the package and I saw that in package.json a dependency for npm was created with version 5.5.1.
 But on checking npm -v it gives the version of the higher npm version installed glabally.
 Using "npm i -g npm@5.5.1" will globaly update my npm version which I don't want and so I'm leaving it at this hoping that this would be enough.
-2. Any module you install in your package will be stored in node_modules folder.
+- Any module you install in your package will be stored in node_modules folder.
 So if you install "mongoose" module it will be stored under node_modules folder of your package.
 Now if "mongoose" module itself depends on other module say "async" module this will also be automatically installed to your package and you will find it in node_modules folder.